Garima986/ODT-2026-laserLight/README.md

 How did the project change from the initial idea?

 **Response:**
-`[
-We initially planned real-time drawing transmission, but switched to sending the full drawing after completion for better stability.
+`[We initially planned real-time drawing transmission ( The x and y coordinates would be sent continuously), but switched to sending the full drawing after completion for better stability.
 We also restricted servo angles to keep the laser on the wall and refined the motion for smoother, more accurate tracing.]`

 ---